amelv/spotify-sync/README.md

-# React App that will sync your Spotify Account's Songs and Albums
+A React app that will sync your Spotify Account's Songs and Albums.

 ## Available Scripts